drawpile/drawpile.github.io/help/tech/sidebyside.markdown

 ## Web Browser

 The browser version lets you pick which version you want to use.
 Just choose it from the "Version" drop-down.
-The icon at the top will change depending on what you picked.

 Invite links to sessions that can only be joined with specific versions will gray out any other option.
 So if you can't pick one of them, it means that you wouldn't be able to join the session with it.